Maximus (MMS)

 nullAI Analysis | Feedback

-Bruce Caswell assumed the role of Chief Executive Officer and Director of Maximus on April 1, 2018, and has served as President since October 2014.
-He joined Maximus in 2004 and has held various senior leadership roles across all segments of the company's business.
-Caswell brings over 30 years of public sector health and human services program and operational experience.
-Prior to joining Maximus, he worked at IBM in several capacities, including Vice President of State and Local Government and Education, and Director of Federal Business Development.
+Bruce Caswell assumed the role of Chief Executive Officer and Director of Maximus on April 1, 2018, having served as President since October 2014.
+He has held several senior leadership roles overseeing all segments of the company's business since joining Maximus in 2004.
+Prior to Maximus, Mr. Caswell spent nine years at IBM, where his roles included Vice President for State and Local Government & Education for IBM Business Consulting Services, and Director of Federal Business Development.
 He began his career at Price Waterhouse's Office of Government Services.
-Under his leadership, Maximus acquired citizen engagement center projects and completed large acquisitions in 2021, including Attain Federal and Veterans' Evaluation Services (VES).
+Mr. Caswell holds a B.A. in economics from Haverford College and a Master of Public Policy degree from the John F. Kennedy School of Government at Harvard University.

 David Mutryn, Chief Financial Officer and Treasurer